cdemers/journald2graylog/README.md

 ## Install

-From source, you will have to already have a working _go_ development environment setup, with a proper _GOPATH_.
+**From source**, you will have to already have a working _go_ development environment setup, with a proper _GOPATH_.

 ```
 go get github.com/robertkowalski/graylog-golang
 go get github.com/cdemers/journald2graylog
 ```
+The resulting binary should be compiled and placed in your GOPATH tree as `$GOPATH/bin/journald2graylog`.

-From binary, you can download the latest precompiled binary (Linux AMD64) from the [release section](https://github.com/cdemers/journald2graylog/releases).
+**From binary**, you can download the latest precompiled binary (Linux AMD64) from the [release section](https://github.com/cdemers/journald2graylog/releases).